Linux ACLs. What are Linux ACLs and what are they for? - 🏆 Managed Servers

 Viewing the current ACL

-ACLs allow us to apply a more specific set of permissions to a file or directory without (necessarily) changing ownership and basic permissions.
-They allow us to "add" access for other users or groups.
+ACLs allow us to assign a more detailed and specific set of permissions to a file or directory, without necessarily having to change the underlying permissions and ownership.
+In practice, they offer us the possibility to "add" access for other users or groups, in addition to those already existing.

 setfacl [option] [action/specification] file